Speciality:

 About Dr. Jeffrey Velotta

-A top mesothelioma doctor, Velotta also serves as a clinical assistant surgical professor at the University of California San Francisco School of Medicine.
+Dr. Velotta is a top mesothelioma doctor at Kaiser Permanente in Oakland, California.
+He’s also a clinical assistant surgical professor at the University of California San Francisco School of Medicine and a renowned mesothelioma researcher.

-“I currently have ongoing studies pertaining to novel ways to provide better pain relief after thoracic surgery and multimodality treatment of mesothelioma,” Velotta said.
+“I currently have ongoing studies pertaining to novel ways to provide better pain relief after thoracic surgery and multimodality treatment of mesothelioma,” Dr. Velotta tells us.
+His research focuses on novel and minimally invasive lung cancer surgery techniques.

 • University of California San Francisco School of Medicine (Clinical Assistant Surgical Professor)